slimgroup/Software.siahkoohi2019SEGdlbTorch/README.md

 ## Script descriptions

 `RunTraining.sh`\: script for running training.
-It will make `model/` and `data/` directory in `/home/ec2-user/` for storing training/testing data and saved neural net checkpoints and final results, respectively.
+It will make `model/` and `data/` directory in `$HOME` for storing training/testing data and saved neural net checkpoints and final results, respectively.
 Next, it will train a neural net for the experiment for 14.33 Hz monochromatic seismic data.

 `RunTesting.sh`\: script for testing the trained neural net.
 It will reconstruct the entire subsampled 14.33 Hz monochromatic seismic data and place the result in `sample/` directory to be used for plotting purposes.